nashville-software-school/server-side-dotnet-curriculum/book-6-capstones/chapters/deployment-digital-ocean.md

 1. `sudo ufw enable`

 ## Register a domain name
 You will need a domain for your users to find your app on the web.
 There are many services with which to register a domain, at varying costs.
 In [this Digital Ocean article](https://docs.digitalocean.com/products/networking/dns/getting-started/dns-registrars/), you can find some common domain registrars, along with instructions on pointing to DO nameservers from those registrars.
 Once you've picked a registrar and registered a name, follow the instructions in the article to update the nameservers to use Digital Ocean's.
+After you have configured the nameservers, use the `Networking` tab on the Digital Ocean dashboard, choose the domain that you added, and add two `A` records for that domain.
+Use `@` for the first hostname (which will correspond to `your-domain.com`), and `www` for the second hostname (which will correspond to `www.your-domain.com`).
+You should be able to choose your droplet in the `Will Direct To` input.
+Leave the default TTL for both.

+Once this process is complete, Digital Ocean's nameservers will be able to point requests to `your-domain.com` and `www.your-domain.com` to the IP address of your droplet.

 ## Install and configure `nginx`
 `nginx` is a very popular HTTP server that we will use as a proxy server for both our front end code as well as the API.